CONTEXT

 I was in Paris, taking photos of these three bikes (my Parallax, Pauline's Vigorelli and Boris's Histogram), when these two cops walked into my frame, out of nowhere, and thought it would be a great spot to fix the bike they had just broken seconds earlier after throwing it at someone in the stairs right next to us to try and stop them getting away....

-They bent the brake disc as a result, and struggled to get the bike back into working order.
+They bent the brake disc as a result, and struggled to make the bike usable again.

 This wouldn't have happened if they had been riding brakeless track bikes....
 Just saying.